amoghpj/amoghpj.github.io/readinglist.md

 - As Others See Us - *S. N. Balagangadhara, Divya Jhingran*
 - Chance and Necessity - *Jacques Monod*
 - Cybernetics: Or Control and Communication in the Animal and the Machine - *Norbert Wiener*
+- The Art and Politics of Science - *Harold Varmus*

 **Fiction**